 Be prepared to know what materials you intend on keeping or replacing for your application.
 You will have to complete another online UW Graduate School application and submit the application fee.
-Application materials older than one year are destroyed/purged in the summer (e.g., Materials for entry in 2009-2010, which were received in 2008, were destroyed in August 2010).
+Application materials older than one year are destroyed/purged in the summer (e.g., Materials for entry in 2022-2023, which were received in 2021, would be destroyed in August 2023).

 Please do not retrieve your application from the previous year and overwrite it with your new materials.
 You can keep your same login and profile, but then click to "create a new application" from the beginning in order to see the updated materials.
 We have put dates on the application components so you'll know if you're looking at the current version.